The Salem News: History

 In 1995, the assets of the long-independent Salem Evening News was bought for US$16.5 million by Ottaway Community Newspapers, a division of Dow Jones & Company and owner of two of the Evening News's chief daily competitors, the evening Beverly Times (9,000 circulation) and Peabody Times (3,000 circulation).
 The Evening News had a circulation around 36,000 at the time of the sale.
 Ottaway's Essex County Newspapers division, which also published the Gloucester Daily Times and The Daily News of Newburyport, moved its headquarters to the Evening News's Beverly offices.
 It merged the Salem and Peabody papers into the Beverly Times, and renamed the Beverly paper the Salem News in order to gain a non-union work force.
 Before this, the Salem News headquarters had been on the corner Washington and Front Street in Salem.

-Ottaway, which still owns the Cape Cod Times and The Standard-Times in southeastern Massachusetts, seven years later sold its Essex County holdings, including the Salem paper, to their top competitor.
+Ottaway sold its Essex County holdings, including the Salem paper, to the their top competitor seven years later.
+It continued to publish the Cape Cod Times and The Standard-Times in southeastern Massachusetts for some time before they too were sold.

 The Eagle-Tribune of North Andover bought the North Shore chain in 2002, paying US$70 million for the Gloucester, Newburyport and Salem papers.
 Eagle-Tribune executives touted the creation of a regional news organization; they also laid off some 45 staffers at the Essex County papers, including the editors of the Newburyport and Salem papers.

 The Eagle-Tribune chain was itself bought for an undisclosed amount of money by Community Newspaper Holdings (now CNHI), an Alabama company, in 2005.

 Prices

 The Salem News prices are: $1 Monday–Saturday.

-Online paywall allows for zero articles to be read.
+The newspaper's website is paywalled.